|

 I am captive.

 I am captured captivated.
 I am solitary solitude.
 I am doubting.
-I am not so
+I am not so sure.

 I am.